Bogdanp/nemea/README.md

 ## License

-    dramatiq is licensed under the GPL.
+    nemea is licensed under the GPL.
 Please see COPYING for details.

 [Racket]: https://racket-lang.org